 Grilling might not be for everyone.
-But delicious, tender BBQ chicken legs certainly should be.
+But delicious, tender BBQ chicken drumsticks certainly should be.

 If you don’t have a grill or the weather is keeping you inside, this easy technique for making baked bbq chicken in the oven is all you need.

 How to Make BBQ Chicken in the Oven